 Of course, there has been an open-source version of the .Net framework for Mac and Linux.
 The Mono Project has allowed Mac users to build C#, VB.Net and F# applications for a long time already, but there has never been feature parity.
 Until now.

 Office Lens is a popular Windows Phone that lets users scan documents, business cards, whiteboards, and turn them into electronic files that can be shared over email, and uploaded to the cloud.
-It does this through the same Optical Character Recognition (OCR) technology that powers Microsoft OneNote.
+It does this through the same Optical Character Recognition (OCR) technology.

 Bonus: Run Android and iOS Apps on Windows 10